FAQs: Reducing emissions

 To achieve our climate targets, all our choices and decisions must be seen through a climate change lens.

-Since 1990, Aotearoa’s emissions have increased, though they have been relatively stable in recent years.
-Aotearoa’s greenhouse gas emissions are about 80 million tonnes of CO₂e each year.
-CO₂e means ‘carbon dioxide equivalent' and is a way of describing different greenhouse gases in a common unit.
-Forests remove (or sequester/lock away) slightly more than 20 million tonnes of CO₂e each year.
+Since 1990, Aotearoa New Zealand’s emissions have increased, though they have been relatively stable in recent years.
+Aotearoa New Zealand’s greenhouse gas emissions are about 80 million tonnes of CO₂e each year.
+CO₂e means 'carbon dioxide equivalent’ and is a way of describing different greenhouse gases in a common unit.
+Forests remove (or sequester / lock away) slightly more than 20 million tonnes of CO₂e each year.

 Every investment, every decision, every action, needs to consider its emissions contribution and impact on our progress toward a climate-resilient society.
 This is also about opportunities – not just what we need to give up.
 It’s about how we use current and new technology and innovation to reduce emissions.

-To help reduce emissions in Aotearoa, the government sets emissions budgets and emissions reduction plans.
+To help reduce emissions in Aotearoa New Zealand, the government sets emissions budgets and emissions reduction plans.
 To help inform their decision making, we provide advice on what we think the budgets should be, and the direction needed for the emissions reduction plan.

 An emissions budget is the cumulative amount of greenhouse gases that can be emitted over a five year period.
 Our role is to provide independent evidence-based advice to enable the government of the day to set emissions budgets.
 We don’t set the budgets ourselves.